Platform-Aware Channel Knowledge Mapping via Mutual Antenna Pattern Learning in 3D Wireless Links: Experimental Results

+In this subsection, we evaluate the performance of RSS estimation using the proposed mutual antenna gain \(G_\text{m}(\Omega)\).

-Fig.~\ref{fig:comparison_dataset1} illustrates the performance comparison between the anechoic chamber gain and the learned gain for the two train-test scenarios of dataset 1.
-Fig.~\ref{fig:comparison_dataset1}(a) and Fig.~\ref{fig:comparison_dataset1}(b) show the measured and predicted RSRP from both methods across 3D distance.
-The learned gain captures more variations in the measurements.
-Specifically, at larger 3D distances, which correspond to lower elevation angles, the predicted RSRP using the learned pattern falls below the predicted RSRP from anechoic chamber gain, and this better matches the actual measurements.
-Additionally, at smaller 3D distances, the learned method's predicted power is higher, aligning more closely with the measurements.
-Fig.~\ref{fig:comparison_dataset1}(e) and Fig.~\ref{fig:comparison_dataset1}(f) display the comparative performance of the two methods across elevation angles.
-The shaded regions in these plots represent the test data's probability density of elevation angles for the given trajectory.
-The learned pattern outperforms the anechoic chamber gain for both lower and higher elevation angles up to 80 degrees.
-The CDF plots of absolute error for both methods are shown in Fig.~\ref{fig:comparison_dataset1}(c) and Fig.~\ref{fig:comparison_dataset1}(d), demonstrating the superiority of the proposed method.
+Fig.~\ref{fig:comparison_dataset1} illustrates the performance comparison between the anechoic chamber gain and the estimated \(\hat{G}_\text{m}(\Omega)\) for the two train-test scenarios of Dataset 1.
+Fig.~\ref{fig:comparison_dataset1}(a) and Fig.~\ref{fig:comparison_dataset1}(d) show the measured and predicted RSS from both methods across 3D distance.
+The derived gain captures more variations in the measurements.
+Specifically, at larger 3D distances, which correspond to lower elevation angles, the predicted RSS using the proposed method falls below the one from anechoic chamber gain, \EditMush{capturing structural shadowing}, and matches better with the actual measurements.
+Additionally, at smaller 3D distances, the proposed method's predicted power is higher, aligning more closely with the measurements.
+However, the model does not capture periodic variations with distance, since the antenna pattern does not account for distance.

-Similar trends are observed in the experimental setup of the second dataset, as shown in Fig.~\ref{fig:comparison_dataset2}.

-While the proposed method outperforms the traditional method in capturing variations and CDF plots, we observe in Fig.~\ref{fig:comparison_dataset1}(e) and Fig.~\ref{fig:comparison_dataset1}(f) that, at higher elevations, the proposed method performs suboptimally.
-This can be explained by the fact that, as shown in the probability density plot of Fig.~\ref{fig:comparison_dataset2}(f) for the trajectory B2, no measurements exist above 20 degrees within the elevation angle range.
-Consequently, in Fig.~\ref{fig:comparison_dataset1}(e), learned from the trajectory B2, the performance drops for elevations greater than 25 degrees due to the absence of learnable samples at these angles in B2.
-This also highlights that the absence of samples can lead to overestimation errors when using the matrix completion method.
-Table~\ref{tab:per_compr} presents the numerical results for all test experiments, expressed in terms of the mean absolute error (MAE) for RSRP modeling.